 The Chatham Islands – where the sun first rises over New Zealand

-This is one of the most comprehensive Chatham Island itineraries, taking you to the remote corners to discover many of the unique bird flora and fauna that call the Chatham Islands home.
+We invite you to join us to explore Chatham Island.
+Not only the highlights but also to the remote corners to discover many of the unique bird flora and fauna that call the Chatham Islands home (many are endangered).

-… the first place in the world to welcome the new day and a treasure trove of endemic species that have evolved in isolation and make these islands one of New Zealand’s most biologically important regions.
+The Chatham Islands are the first place in New Zealand to welcome in the new day, and a treasure trove of endemic species that have evolved in isolation and who make these islands one of our most biologically important regions.

 The Tour Company have been operating tours to the Chatham Islands for over 20 years.